moonpic/himitsu/src/index.md

 bgImageStyle:
   background-attachment: fixed
 heroText: Himitsu
 tagline: Anime.
 Manga.
 Tracking.
 Streaming.
 Socializing.
-What if doing all that only required one app?.
+What if doing all that only required one app?
 actions:
   - text: Get Started
     link: /getting-started/